Dealing with Structure Constraints in Evolutionary Pareto Set Learning: Introduction

-Recently, we have developed a one-stage Pareto set learning (PSL) framework~\cite{lin2022pareto_moco,lin2022pareto_expensive,guo2023approximation} to approximate the whole Pareto set with infinite trade-off preferences simultaneously, which does not require approximate Pareto optimal solutions in advance.
-With gradient-based training method, it can learn the Pareto optimal set for deep multi-task learning~\cite{lin2020controllable,navon2021learning,ruchte2021scalable}, neural multiobjective combinatorial optimization~\cite{lin2022pareto_moco}, expensive multiobjective optimization~\cite{lin2022pareto_expensive}, and multiobjective diverse graph generation~\cite{jain2022multi}.
-In this paper, we extend the PSL framework to solve black-box MOPs with an efficient evolutionary stochastic optimization method, which is called evolutionary Pareto set learning (EPSL).
-EPSL naturally generalizes the decomposition-based MOEA (MOEA/D)~\cite{zhang2007moea} from a finite population to a parameterized math model.
-With the learned model, decision-makers can readily obtain approximate Pareto optimal solutions for any preferences.
+Recently, a one-stage Pareto set learning (PSL) framework has been proposed to approximate the whole Pareto set by a single model~\cite{lin2022pareto_moco,lin2022pareto_expensive,guo2023approximation, zhang2024hypervolume}, which does not require approximate Pareto optimal solutions in advance.
+With the gradient-based training method, it can learn the Pareto optimal set for deep multi-task learning~\cite{lin2020controllable,navon2021learning,ruchte2021scalable}, neural multiobjective combinatorial optimization~\cite{lin2022pareto_moco, wang2023multiobjective, chen2024neural}, expensive multiobjective optimization~\cite{lin2022pareto_expensive, lu2024you}, and multiobjective molecular design~\cite{jain2023multi,zhu2024sample, liu2023multi}.
+Different approaches have been proposed to improve the efficiency and performance of Pareto set learning~\cite{chen2022multi, lin2024smooth, ye2024evolutionary, ye2024data}.
+However, these methods are not designed for solving black-box optimization problems, and none of them takes the Pareto set structure into consideration for the set learning process.